-Securities purchased by or on behalf of the City shall have a final maturity of ten (10) years or less from the date of settlement.
+Securities purchased by or on behalf of the City shall have a final maturity of five and a half years (5.5) or less from the date of settlement.
 The maximum effective duration of the entire portfolio shall be three (3) years.
 The maturities of the underlying securities of a repurchase agreement will follow the requirements of the Securities Industry and Financial Markets Association (SIFMA) Master Repurchase Agreement.